America's Cup: In popular culture

 In 2021, Australian psychedelic rock band Pond released a single titled America's Cup.
 The song centres around the gentrification of Western Australia and Fremantle, the host city of the 1987 America's Cup, after Australia's victory of the 1983 America's Cup with the yacht Australia II.
 The music video prominently features the America's Cup trophy being 'auctioned' off to the highest bidder.

 Netflix released Untold: The Race of the Century (2022), a film about the Australian team's win in the 1983 race.

+In June of 2026 the film Mighty Mary was released at the Nantucket Film Festival.
+It details the events surrounding Bill Koch’s boat America 3 and the first all women’s Americas Cup Team.